-Trier is located in the Mosel Valley along the banks of the Rhine River.
+Trier is located in the Mosel Valley along the banks of the Mosel River.
 It can trace its origins as far back as the first and second millennium BC, but it was with the conquest of the Treveri tribe by Julius Caesar during the Gallic Wars in 58-50 BC that Trier started to become a hub of the emerging Roman Empire.
 By the year 293 AD it was considered Roma Secunda, second capital of the Western Roman Empire.
 Always a coveted strategic and cultural center throughout history, Trier at times belonged not only to the Romans, but also to Germanic, Norse and French influencers and it was not until the end of the Second World War that full control of Trier was given to the Germans.
 The lives of some of the most fabled people of Europe, Julius Ceasar, Marcus Aurelius, Constantine the Great, Charlemagne, Goethe, Karl Marx, General George Patton, all played significant roles in the history of Trier.

 So, with its many accolades as Germany’s oldest city, its ancient roots as an urban, cultural and religious center, a contemporary tourist magnet, and the site of the only Roman Imperial city north of the Alps, Trier has been accorded seven UNESCO World Heritage sites that bear testament to its Roman heritage: Porta Nigra, the Roman Imperial Throne Room, the Imperial Baths, the Amphitheater, the Roman Bridge, the Cathedral St Peter, the Barbara Baths and an eighth, Church of Our Lady that highlights the magnificence of later centuries.
 It doesn’t do justice to explore Trier in a day, but to get a taste of what future visits could offer, we did the eight World Heritage sites in a day…and we’ll be back for more not just once, but many times to really get a sense of the heritage that this city has to offer.